Authored by the expert who managed and guided the team behind the Belarus Property Pack

 Can I legally rent out property on my visa in Minsk right now?

-You do not need to live in Belarus to rent out your Minsk property, but you will need someone local to handle tenant relations, maintenance, and key logistics.
+You do not usually need to live in Belarus full-time to rent out a Minsk apartment, but you need a reliable local representative for contracts, tenant handovers, repairs, tax steps and practical communication.

 We cover everything there is to know about buying and renting out in Minsk here.